 3. Find examples.

-I personally like to see samples of what you have either had done in the past or examples of what you want the final piece to be.
+I personally like to see samples of what you have either done in the past or examples of what you want the final piece to be.
 I want to get in your head and see what you’re envisioning the final piece to look like.
 Now, we aren’t going to just copy what someone else has done because that is unethical, but we can use it as a muse to complete the final product.

-The more examples you give, the better chance you will get the end result you are looking for.
+The more examples you give, the better chance you will getting the end result you are looking for.
 Just make sure you don’t give too many examples.
 I think 4 or 5 examples would be sufficient.

 4. Give detailed feedback on drafts.

 There is nothing worse than getting vague feedback on a draft.